 Do you have gum disease?
 It can be hard to know unless you are familiar with the stages of this condition.
 Unlike other tooth-related conditions, gum disease develops slowly over time.
 It can worsen so much so that you need advanced dental care.
-Our team at Lovett Dental Kohrville can help you immunize this by quickly providing treatment for your condition.
+Our team at Lovett Dental Kohrville can help you immunize this through preventative dentistry or treatment for your condition.

 What Is Gum Disease?

 Those who have gum disease have an inflammation of the gums or the soft, pink tissue that lines the teeth.
 The gums are essential.
 They help to support the teeth to keep them in place.
 Bacteria can invade these soft tissues, causing a significant amount of breakdown and inflammation.
 Infection can also occur.
 As this happens, we recognize it as gum disease.
 Take a look at how this condition progresses from one stage to the next.

 Stage 1: Gingivitis